Syria's President Bashar Assad sacks Prime Minister Imad Khamis | DW | 11.06.2020

 "The government will continue to work until the next election," the Syrian presidency added on Twitter.

-Assad immediately designated engineer Hussein Arnous as his replacement, Syrian state media reported.
+Assad immediately designated engineer and current water resources minister Hussein Arnous as his replacement, Syrian state media reported.

+No immediate reason has been given for Khamis' surprise dismissal.
+Khamis has long been a close ally of Assad, previously serving his minister of electricity.
+In this role he was sanctioned by the European Union for allegedly using power outages to quell anti-government protests.